 The app is also by Wagner and is a digital pocket guide to the book!
 It covers 576 species using the same amazing photos in the book and 383 of these species also feature pictures of the adult butterfly or moth.
 My favorite aspect of this app is that there is an easy-to-use section to let you identify caterpillars by plugging in certain noticeable characteristics of the caterpillar you wish to identify.
 I tried this multiple times on caterpillars I am very familiar with and every time, the caterpillar I wanted to identify showed up in the results.

-You can order your own copy by going to Princeton University Press HERE.
+You can order your own copy by clicking on the image below.
 You can also get the amazing app by clicking HERE for more information.
-You may also order the book in either paperback or Kindle editions through Amazon by going HERE.